datalad-handbook/book/docs/basics/101-5-install.rst

        **Addition: What if I don't install into an existing dataset?**

-   If you don't install inside an existing dataset, you only need to ommit the ``dataset`` option.
-You can try ``datalad install -s https://github.com/datalad-datasets/machinelearning-books.git `` anywhere outside of your ``Datalad-101`` dataset to install the dataset into a new directory called ``machinelearning-books``.
+   If you don't install inside an existing dataset, you only need to omit the ``dataset`` option.
+You can try ``datalad install -s https://github.com/datalad-datasets/machinelearning-books.git`` anywhere outside of your ``Datalad-101`` dataset to install the dataset into a new directory called ``machinelearning-books``.